Abd-elr4hman/Finetuning-Llama-3/Readme.md

 In this repo I experiment with finetuning llama3 8b model on synthetic dataset created using gpt4-o.

 ## Problem statment
-I want to create generate a medical report based on patient history and some measurments on the patient current health status.
+I want to generate a medical report based on patient history and some measurments on the patient current health status.

 I want the report to be detailed and describe each measurment.